Shepherdess Camp

 Ewetopia Fiber Mill Tour + Washing & Skirting Class

 In this session, co-owner of Ewetopia, Kathryn Ashley-Wright, will teach participants about commercial fiber farming, fiber processing, and marketing wool products.
 She will give participants a tour of the mill, demonstrating the fiber processing, followed by a class on washing and skirting wool.
 If you are curious about producing fiber for the local market, you will not want to miss this part of the program!
-Kathryn is an amazing advocate, knowledgable mentor, and a wealth of knowledge for the curious shepherdess.
+Kathryn is an amazing advocate, knowledgeable mentor, and a wealth of wisdom for the curious shepherdess.

 Pasture Management & Rotational Grazing

 Join shepherdess, Nadia Alber to learn how to “be a good grass farmer” for your sheep.
 So much of flock health and nutrition is built on the foundation of providing quality pasture for our animals.
-Nadia will teach about some of the core principles of rotational grazing, including stock density, frequency of moving the animals, evaluating pasture quality, fencing, and her experience managing a 100% grassfed flock at Ducks in a Row Family Farm.
+Nadia will teach about some of the core principles of rotational grazing, including stock density, frequency of moving the animals, evaluating pasture quality, fencing, and her experience managing a 100% grassfed flock of Jacobs sheep at Ducks in a Row Family Farm.

 Mobile Fencing &